 Here is an account of how George met up with Nala and me today in the forest, alone and away from everyone.

-In truth I was actually scheduled to meet up with his wife this afternoon for coffee, but she texted me at the last minute to say she was too sad – too scattered – and could we do it another time.
+In truth I was scheduled to meet up with his ex-wife, but she’d texted me at the last minute to say she was too sad – too scattered – and could we do it another time.
 It was a bit of a relief because I wasn’t in the mood either…

-When addicts make the decision to dabble again, they’re not beginning from scratch, they pick up from where they’d left off.
+When addicts make the decision to dabble again they don’t start from scratch, they pick up from where they’d left off.
 This is what happened to George, who very quickly spiralled.
 He’d relapsed after being clean for 20 years, and I had no idea.

-He’d had a rough go in life, you know?
-But despite being neglected by family, living on the street at the age of 15, and being at the mercy of drugs for years, he managed to overcome addiction and create a beautiful life for himself, his wife Jen, and a daughter he treasured.
-He was one of the best dads ever – always there for his Bella, and also, one of the best friends I’ve ever had.
+George had a real rough go in life, but despite being neglected by family, living on the street as a teen, and being at the mercy of drugs for years, he managed to overcome addiction and create a beautiful life for himself, a daughter he treasured, and her mom, Jen.
+He was one of the best dads ever – always there for his Bella.

 I love you, George.
 And I’d give anything to have known you were on your own and needed someone.
 I would have been there in a second.